 6. Avoid taking a drug for the first time

-If you choose to take drugs at a festival, you should stick with taking drugs that you have experienced before and know the effects of.
+If you choose to take drugs at an event, festival or night out, you should stick with taking drugs that you have experienced before and know the effects of.

 If you take something new you do not know how your body will react to it.